 #iWill Act for Change Fund

-Between 2018-2022, the Centre for Youth Impact, alongside Renaisi, undertook the role of learning partner for the Act for Change Fund - a £3.6million partnership for organisations supporting young people working for change.
+Between 2018-2022, the College, alongside Renaisi, undertook the role of learning partner for the Act for Change Fund - a £3.6million partnership for organisations supporting young people working for change.

 About Act for Change

 Act for Change was a joint initiative between Paul Hamlyn Foundation (PHF) and Esmée Fairbairn Foundation (EFF), in partnership with #Iwill, The National Lottery Community Fund and the Department for Digital, Culture, Media and Sport, which promoted the potential of young people with experience of disadvantage to devise and develop activities and programmes to shape the world around them.
 It aimed to create a more diverse group of social, cultural and political leaders for the future.

 Renaisi and the College supported PHF, EFF and their partners to learn how best to build the strengths of young people, both for their own development and to create change in their communities.
 We worked closely with young people and the organisations supporting them, while also building upon existing knowledge in the sector.
 Our dual focus as learning partners were to examine ways in which the benefit to communities might be understood, while also exploring the effect of leading change on the development of young people’s skills, capabilities and wellbeing.